-Some governments, like the Dutch, are claiming to take the goals into account when making policy, but there is no one-on-one connection with the reductions in farming.
+Some governments, like the Dutch, are claiming to take the goals into account when making policy, but there is not a one-on-one connection with the reductions in farming.
 Other countries are ignoring the goals altogether.
 The UN has a ranking of how countries are doing.

 6. The media are calling farmers “extremists”

-This is a canard I heard and read in various media, including AMAC, The Hill’s Rising and The Spectator.
-None of them point to concrete examples, because there aren’t any.
+This is a canard I’ve heard and read in various media, including AMAC, The Hill’s Rising and The Spectator.
+None of them give examples, because there aren’t any.
 Google the Dutch version of “farmers are extremists” (boeren zijn extremisten) and you get exactly three results, all from random, anonymous people on message boards.

 Journalists have cited officials, who have condemned particular actions, such as the dumping and burning of manure on motorways, as extreme.